 Wakeboard racks are a convenient way to store wakeboards while using your boat.
+When boards are loaded into the racks, pull on both levers to clamp the boards in the racks.

 Supras have swing arm wakeboard racks for easier loading and unloading of boards.
 The swing arm has a stop at 0, 90, and 180 degrees.
-To operate, pull the pin and rotate the wakeboard rack.
+To operate, pull down on the release pin handle and rotate the wakeboard rack.
 Lock the pin into postition to ensure rack does not rotate unexpectedly.